Welcome to Disneyland! Let’s eat some vegan food!

 Until further notice, I would recommend to avoid Café Orleans unfortunately!

 Oga’s Cantina is a bar in Star Wars: Galaxy’s Edge.
-It is very popular and you probably won’t get in without a reservation.
+It is very popular and reservations are highly coveted!
+You may get in as a walk up if you get lucky though!

 They have a variety of alcoholic and non-alcoholic drinks.
 A few have dairy or honey, which is listed on the menu, but otherwise most of them are vegan.
 You may look up any of the beers or wines on Barnivore if you wish.